aswingt65/Python-Programs/README.md

 <b>42.
 Eventual Safe States</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Eventual_Safe_States.py)
 <p> A directed graph of V vertices and E edges is given in the form of an adjacency list adj.
 Each node of the graph is labelled with a distinct integer in the range 0 to V - 1.
 A node is a terminal node if there are no outgoing edges.
 A node is a safe node if every possible path starting from that node leads to a terminal node.
 You have to return an array containing all the safe nodes of the graph.
 The answer should be sorted in ascending order.</p>

+<b>43.
+Level of Nodes</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Level_of_Nodes.py)
+<p> Given an integer X and an undirected acyclic graph with V nodes, labeled from 0 to V-1, and E edges, find the level of node labeled as X. Level is the minimum number of edges you must travel from the node 0 to some target.
+If there doesn't exists such a node that is labeled as X, return -1.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>